Hadacol: Downfall

 In a 15-month period ending in March 1951, LeBlanc sold more than $3,600,000 worth of the tonic.
-In another six months, after LeBlanc sold his interest in the LeBlanc Corporation (Hadacol's parent company) to investors for $8,200,000, the enterprise collapsed under the weight of debtors.
+In another six months, after LeBlanc sold his interest in the LeBlanc Corporation (Hadacol's parent company) to investors for $8,200,000, the enterprise collapsed under the weight of creditors.
 It was discovered all too late that LeBlanc was spending more for advertising by that point than he was taking in as receipts (turning its $3,600,000 profit into a $1,800,000 second-quarter loss), had concealed both $2,000,000 in unpaid bills and a $656,151 tax debt, and another $2,000,000, listed in the ledgers as "Accounts Receivable", were cases of the tonic out on consignment, much of which was being shipped back.
 In an official court statement, the Federal Trade Commission stated that the publicity behind the tonic was "false, misleading and deceptive" in representing the nostrum as "an effective treatment and cure for scores of ailments and diseases."
 The ensuing bad publicity played a contributing factor to LeBlanc losing a gubernatorial election in 1952 and effectively halting his future statewide electoral chances.

 Martin Gardner's In the Name of Science (1952) mentions an interview that LeBlanc gave on Groucho Marx's radio program: When Marx asked LeBlanc what Hadacol was good for, LeBlanc gave an answer of startling honesty.
 "It was good," the senator said, "for five million dollars for me last year."
 In 1954, after the Hadacol fiasco, LeBlanc tried to re-enter the patent medicine market with a lemon-flavored non-alcoholic vitamin tonic named "Kary-On".
 Unlike Hadacol, it quickly vanished from production.

 According to the United States Patent and Trademark Office, there were two attempts to revive Hadacol.
 The first was in 1987 by Edmondson Enterprises of Shreveport, Louisiana.
 The second attempt was in 1997 by Au Pharmaceuticals of Tyler, Texas.
 Both attempts to revive the brand were unsuccessful.
 In 1976, "Hadacol" multi-vitamins were distributed by the Atlanta, Georgia-based "Hadacol Corporation" in an unsuccessful attempt to revive the brand name.